RainesArt/MyPortfolioSite/README.md

 ---
 ## About Me
 <p>Hey!
 I’m Arthur.
 I’m a Liberian American, former (and recovering) Kentuckian, and current Illinoisian.
 I’m a proud Dartmouth College graduate, where I earned my economics degree with high honors and minored in public policy.
 I've worked in education, finance, and public policy.
-I am driven by a desire to make systems work better for people.</p>
+I am driven by a desire to make systems work better for people.
+Here you’ll find code and projects spanning data analysis, statistical programming, and software development.
+I specialize in C++, Python, and Stata, and I’m actively learning Rust to broaden my toolkit.</p>

 ---
 ## Technologies & Tools